How Does Surrogacy Work and What It Entails?

 According to Marie Claire’s survey, 23% of today’s women would opt for surrogacy if natural pregnancy is not possible.

-With the above statistics, it is safe to say that surrogacy is becoming a popular option among women today.
-Much of its fame is owed to celebrities who have embraced this process to have children.
+With the above statistics, it is safe to say that surrogacy is becoming a popular option among Intended Parents today.
+Much of its fame is owed to celebrities who used Surrogacy to start their families.
 The most notable example is Kim Kardashian who relied on surrogacy to have her daughter Chicago.

-With that said, let’s see how does surrogacy work and what procedures it entails.Schedule A Consultation
+With that said, let’s see how the surrogacy process works and what are procedures followed.Schedule A Consultation

 The word “Surrogate” literally means a person who acts as a substitute in another person’s absence.